harrinac/_new_harrinac.github.io/aboutme.md

 next 10 years.

-I work as a freelance ML/Data Science consultant and am interested to hear from people and orgaizations about potential cooperation.
+I work as a freelance ML/Data Science consultant and am interested to hear from people and organizations about potential cooperation.
 I am also very interested in any comments on any of the projects show-cased here.